ingadhoc/purchase/purchase_usability/README.rst

 #.
 Add delivery status and invoice status on purchase lines
 #.
 Backport of a fix of odoo v10 to deduct refunds on qty_invoiced field (on v9, by default, they are summed)
 #.
 Add button on purchase lines to allow cancelling of remaining qty to be received
+#.
+If not seller is defined or seller price is 0, then sugget accounting cost

 On incoming pickings:
 #.
 Add new parameter "Merge Incoming Picking" on incoming picking types, if set true, when confirming a purchase order, if an open picking exists for same partner and picking type, incoming moves will be merged into that picking (TODO remove this functionality)